 Rece Davis, who joined ESPN in 1995, was named the host for ESPN College GameDay Built by The Home Depot, the network’s flagship college football program in February 2015 when his six-year contract extension was announced.
 In addition, he is the prime host of the network’s on-site coverage for both the College Football Playoff and the NCAA Men’s Final Four.
 Previously, he was the host of ESPN’s Saturday college football pregame, halftime and postgame studio coverage and College Football Final with analysts Lou Holtz and Mark May.
 Davis also called the ESPN College Football Primetime game on Thursday nights with Jesse Palmer, David Pollack and Samantha Ponder until 2014.
-He remains the host of ESPN’s College GameDay basketball road show and calls select college basketball games.
+He remains the host of ESPN’s College GameDay basketball road show and calls a Thursday night basketball game following the completion of the football season.

 A regular contributor to SportsCenter and ESPN Radio, Davis served as the host on the NBA Draft on ESPN in 2012.
 He has also worked on ESPN and ABC’s Triple Crown horse racing and NFL Draft coverage.